TheLovinator1/discord-twitter-webhooks/README.md

 ## Privacy

 If the tweet has more than 1 image this bot sends the tweet ID to [twitter.lovinator.space](https://twitter.lovinator.space/) that combines them into one image that we can use in the embed.
-The only information stored is the tweet ID and combined image.
+The only information that is stored is the tweet ID and combined image.
 No other information will be saved (e.g. IP address) You can run [your own version](https://github.com/TheLovinator1/twitter-image-collage-maker) instead of using the default one.

 ## Need help?